ACTL4001-T1-2022/github-showcase-page-grajong-maj/README.md

 ---

 # Risk and Risk Mitigation Considerations
 Since we are looking at building a national football team with the goal of achieving a positive economic impact, there are several risks we need to consider reducing the potential exposure to losses.
 These risks may have an economic or a reputational impact which will affect Rarita’s global influence and in turn, their ability to grow and develop as a nation.
-The table below describes the potential risks and risk mitigation techniques followed by the risk assessment matrix for the ranking, likelihood of occurrence, and potential impact for each risk.
+The table below describes the potential risks and risk mitigation techniques.

 | Risk | Description | Mitigation Techniques |
 | :---:  | :---:  | :---:  |